waimea-snoble/200DTD-Assesment/docs/Design.md

 I used the implication aesthetic by using fonts and colours that work well together and pleased the user.
 The font I used was sans serif which uses very simple letter formation which makes it easier to read.
 The colours I used were red, white, and varying shades of blue.
 These colours matched the Gymnastics Nelson logo.
-I chose to use white text on the darker blue background becausse it stands out is easy to read.
+I chose to use white text on the darker blue background because it stands out is easy to read.

 ![Aesthetic implication](images/aesthetic-implication.png)